-The Conservation Corps North Bay, Marin Sanitary Service, and Revolutionary Green will partner to offer composting and recycling services, including:
+The Conservation Corps North Bay, Marin Sanitary Service, and Revolutionary Green offer composting and recycling services during the Fair, including:

-- 60 Eco Stations will collect left-over food waste and compostable table-ware (plates, cups, dishes, etc.) at food courts and locations throughout the fairgrounds.
-Friendly and knowledgeable Conservation Corps North Bay staff will greet Fair guests and guide them through the process of selecting the diversion for the three containers: recycle, compost and landfill.
+- 60 Eco Stations throughout the fairgrounds collect left-over food waste and compostable table-ware (plates, cups, dishes, etc.) at food courts and locations throughout the fairgrounds.
+Friendly and knowledgeable Conservation Corps North Bay staff greet Fair guests and guide them through the process of selecting the diversion for the three containers: recycle, compost and landfill.

-- Conservation Corps North Bay staff will tour the fairgrounds to collect plastic bottles, aluminum cans, glass bottles and cardboard.
+- Conservation Corps North Bay staff tour the fairgrounds to collect plastic bottles, aluminum cans, glass bottles, and cardboard.

-- 50 recycling blue toters will be set at food courts and on the fairgrounds to collect plastic bottles, courtesy of Conservation Corps North Bay.
+- 50 recycling blue toters are located at food courts and on the fairgrounds to collect plastic bottles, courtesy of Conservation Corps North Bay.

-- 30 E-Z Lite Recycler Eco Stations will be set adjacent to, and near, key food courts and crossroad locations.
+- 30 E-Z Lite Recycler Eco Stations are located adjacent to, and near, key food courts and crossroad locations.
 These new stations have bins to Recycle - Compost - Landfill.
 E-Z Lite Recyclers are durable and ultimately...recyclable.
 These containers complete the recycling loop because the manufacturer, Specialized Packaging Solutions of Newark, will recycle them at the end of their use.

 Marin Veterans’ Memorial Auditorium

 In 2010, all of the lighting fixtures were replaced with energy-conserving bulbs and fixtures in the Marin Veterans’ Memorial Auditorium.
-The 39-year old HVAC was replaced with modern, energy-efficient unit ¬thanks to support of the California Energy Commission.
+The 39-year old HVAC was replaced with a modern, energy-efficient unit — thanks to support of the California Energy Commission.
 Together, these improvements result in an estimated annual savings of 160,700 KWh and cost savings of $20,000 annually.

 All of the lighting fixtures in the Exhibit Hall and Meeting Rooms were replaced with energy-conserving fluorescent bulbs.
 This lighting retrofit creates savings of nearly $20,000 per year, while improving lighting levels and quality.